weshipsoftware/weshipsoftware.github.io/.alternator/!readme/intro.md

 Agencies are expensive.
 Freelancers are unreliable.
 Estimates are all over the place.
 Hiring takes forever.
-And you never what you’re going to get.
+And you never know what you’re going to get.
 <!-- A few more of these. -->

 _The whole process is broken._